Steve987321/toadclient/README.md

 -   trade assist (doesn't work/not tested)
 -   click check (Only in game, Only in inventory, Always click)
 -   extra options (the 3 dots on the top right, you can resize the two windows when you drag your mouse between them)
-    -   edit boosts & drops (opens a window where you can edit randomization behaviour, not recommended)
+    -   edit boosts & drops (opens a window where you can edit clicking behavior)
-    -   visualize randomization
+    -   visualize randomization (opens a window to view clicking behavior not recommended, still very limited)
     -   break blocks
         -   start delay (when looking at a block while clicking it will invoke a small delay before it pauses clicking)
         -   stop delay (when looking away from a block while clicking it will invoke a small delay before resuming clicking)